Archive: saudi arabia

 By: Brian Whitaker

 A man carrying a gun was shot dead around 1am on Saturday in Jeddah, at a checkpoint near the palace of Prince Nayef, the Saudi interior minister, according to the official Saudi news agency.
-Details are still scarce, but – rightly or wrongly – some are suggesting it was an attempt to assassinate… Read more
+Details are still scarce, but – rightly or wrongly – some are suggesting it was… Read more

 By: Brian Whitaker

 This is the time of year when many families in Saudi Arabia are looking for extra help with domestic chores during the month of Ramadan – and many of them will be hiring housemaids from the Philippines or South-East Asia.
-It's a process that can lead to misery and even tragedy – some of which I… Read more
+It's a process that can lead to misery and even tragedy –… Read more

 By: Brian Whitaker

 There's a new campaign in Saudi Arabia to tackle yet another form of discrimination against women – this time relating to nationality.
 Saudi women who are married to foreigners do not automatically pass on Saudi nationality to their children.
-Their sons can acquire Saudi citizenship at the age of… Read more
+Their sons can acquire Saudi citizenship at the… Read more

 By: Brian Whitaker